 Google search for “‘mannequin sign spinners” (click to enlarge):

 Isn’t.
 This.
 Interesting.

 When the business owner or manager can make choices about what race and gender they prefer, they choose white females.
 Presumably because “sex sells,” the female body (in a bikini) is the universal symbol for sex, and white women are the most valuable commodity in that market.

 When we’re hiring low wage human workers, however, business owners and managers have less control over the race and gender composition of their workforce.
 It appears most would prefer to hire white women in bikinis for everything but, because of institutionalized racism and the sex segregation of occupations, they get men and, perhaps, men of color.

 How amazing that something so simple — the evolution of the sign spinner — can tell us so much about who we value and why.

-Here’s a commercial for the new robotic sign spinners, to drive the point home:Lisa Wade, PhD is a Visiting Scholar at Tulane University.
-She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
-You can follow her on Twitter, Facebook, and Instagram.
+Here’s a commercial for the new robotic sign spinners, to drive the point home:Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.